kratsg/optimization/README.md

 ### Running

-after that, we just (at a bare minimum) specify the `signal` and `bkgd` ROOT files.
+After that, we just (at a bare minimum) specify the `signal` and `bkgd` ROOT files.
 Since the script takes advantage of `TChain` and \*nix file handling, it will automatically handle multiple files specified for each either as a pattern or just explicitly writing them out.

 ```
 python optimize.py --signal 20150602_1/data-optimizationTree/mc14_13TeV.204533* --bkgd 20150602_1/data-optimizationTree/mc14_13TeV.110* -b